Ruchi-Bhogate/LuddyHacks2025_Airbenders/Client/README.md

 ## 🚀 Overview

-CallSage is an AI-driven tool that automatically transcribes, summarizes, and analyzes customer support calls to extract valuable insights like customer sentiment, follow-up tasks, objections, and satisfaction levels — all in real-time or after the call.
+Scribbie is an AI-driven tool that automatically transcribes, summarizes, and analyzes customer support calls to extract valuable insights like customer sentiment, follow-up tasks, objections, and satisfaction levels — all in real-time or after the call.

-Whether you're running support, sales, or service teams, CallSage helps you:
+Whether you're running support, sales, or service teams, Scribbie helps you:
 - Save time on manual notes
 - Track customer concerns
 - Identify follow-up actions